kubeshop/testkube-docs/docs/articles/cd-events.md

 ## Step 2 - Test Emmiting CDEvents

-To test emitting CDEvents, create a sample test workflow with Testkube and run it.
+To test emitting CDEvents, create a sample Test Workflow with Testkube and run it.

 ```
 testkube create testworkflow -f EXAMPLE_FILE.yaml